Ralph Thomas: 1960s

 Thomas and Box wanted to make two riskier films, a story about nuns, Conspiracy of Hearts (1960), and a political story No Love for Johnnie (1961).
 Rank agreed to finance provided they made a fourth doctor film: Doctor in Love (1960) was the result; despite Dirk Bogarde refusing to take part (Michael Craig took over the lead), it was still a big hit.
-Conspiracy of Hearts was also highly successful.
+Conspiracy of Hearts was also highly successful and has been called one of his best movies.
 No Love for Johnnie was a flop, but was highly acclaimed critically – perhaps the most admired of all Thomas' movies.

 Thomas and Box then made two low-budget comedies.
 No My Darling Daughter (1961) and A Pair of Briefs (1962).
 Thomas did some uncredited work on Carry On Cruising (1962), before making a university drama with Box, The Wild and the Willing (1962), an "angry young man"-style melodrama which was the first film for Ian McShane, John Hurt and Samantha Eggar.

 None of these were particularly popular at the box office so Thomas returned to "doctor" films with Doctor in Distress (1963).
 This starred Dirk Bogarde, who had been encouraged to reprise his role as Simon Sparrow one more time.
 In return, Rank agreed to finance Thomas and Bogarde in two more expensive films: the James Bond spoof Hot Enough for June (1964) and a serious look at the Cyprus Emergency, The High Bright Sun (1964).

 Neither of the latter two were particularly popular.
 Thomas returned to more sure-fire material with a sixth "Doctor", Doctor in Clover (1966).
 He then made two Bulldog Drummond films, both starring Richard Johnson, Deadlier Than the Male (1967) and Some Girls Do (1969).
 In between he directed Rod Taylor in a poorly-received thriller, Nobody Runs Forever (also known as The High Commissioner, 1968).